bababoi-2/DeezMod/README.md

 Userscripts can be pretty easily ported to the desktop app if they are not too reliant on the functions of the userscript managers.\
 See example plugins [here](https://github.com/bababoi-2/deezer-desktop-app-injection/tree/main/plugins)

-## Update Warning
-When updating Deezer by manually downloading the installer, everything gets completely wiped (obviously the mod, but also all plugins).
-So back up your plugins before doing this.

 ## Latest officially supported version
-`6.0.240.296`
+`7.0.1`
-> Likely to work with newer/older versions
+> Likely to work with newer/older sub-versions.
+For version 6.*, use release v1.0.22a.